TestGorilla LogoTestGorilla Logo

 Dos and Don’ts: Cognitive ability testing tips and best practices

-The tests on their own will provide you with useful data, but what you do with that data is the tricky part.
+The tests on their own will provide you with data, but what you do with that data is the tricky part.

 Do: Test transparently